Back Taxes: How to File for Previous Years

-Back taxes are taxes that are either partially or completely unpaid by the tax filing deadline for that year.
 If you miss the deadline without filing an extension, interest and penalties may be incurred in addition to your original tax bill.
-But there is an exception, in most cases the IRS will not charge interest or penalties on your tax return if you are receiving a refund.
+However, the IRS typically won’t charge interest or penalties if you’re owed a refund.

-Key takeaways on how to file previous years taxes
+Key takeaways on filing back taxes

-- If you’re unable to pay back taxes owed, the IRS offers various repayment options, allowing you to manage your tax bill effectively.
+• If you’re unable to pay back taxes owed, the IRS offers various repayment options, allowing you to manage your tax bill effectively.

-- You can claim refunds for back taxes filed within three years of the original due date.
+• You can claim refunds for back taxes filed within three years of the original due date.

 How to file back taxes